The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Still haven’t found the boot sock for your needs?
 Here are a few other types of boot socks.

-For a cowboy boot go for an over the calf sock.
+For a cowboy boot, go for an over-the-calf sock.
 The taller the better but not too tall.
-Justin Boot Company makes an over the calf sock that has a reinforced heel specifically for a cowboy boot.
+Justin Boot Company makes an over-the-calf sock that has a reinforced heel specifically for a cowboy boot.

 Military boots work great with Hyete socks.
-Some guys will recommend Darn Tough, but at that price point, you don’t get objectively better mens boot socks.
+Some guys will recommend Darn Tough, but at that price point, you don’t get objectively better men’s boot socks.

-Hiking socks are similar to military socks, they used to be cotton, which is not great if they get wet.
+Hiking socks are similar to military socks; they used to be cotton, which is not great if they get wet.
 A cotton sock allows your feet to get cold.
 It’s much better to get a merino wool sock.
 They won’t itch or smell and keep your feet warm even when wet.
 A synthetic fiber like polyester will achieve the same, but they aren’t as durable.
 A Darn Tough Sock would also work well.

 You also want a reinforced heel for longevity.